MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.1.5 =
+* Update comuni_attuali structure to new dataset
+* Added a check on data format before parsing

 = 2.1.4 =
 * Update URL for cadastrial codes
 * Updated istat.it pem chain